EliasTDev/Toontown-Galaxy/dev/tools/doc/style-guide/README.md

-Toontown Galaxy Style Guidelines
+Toontown  Style Guidelines
 ==================================
-Code and documentation in the master and release branches of the Toontown Galaxy repositories must conform to these guidelines.
+Code and documentation in the master and release branches of the Toontown  repositories must conform to these guidelines.
 Any code submitted that is not properly formated will be rejected, as it is best to keep a readable, and consistent style for future contributors to read, and understand the code.
 Don't, however, blindly follow these guidelines into writing unreadable code.
 Sometimes it is best to use your own judgement.

 - - -